rethinkdb/rethinkdb-rs/api/python/index.md

 splits, splits on that separator at most `max_splits` times.
 (Can be called with `None` as the separator if you want to split on whitespace while still specifying `max_splits`.)

-Mimics the behavior of Python's `string.split` in edge cases, except for splitting on the empty string, which instead produces an array of single-character strings.

 __Example:__ Split on whitespace.